-Assessment and Treatment for Adults with Asperger's Disorder and High-Functioning Autism
+Assessment and Treatment for Adults with Autism Spectrum Disorder

 In addition to services for children and adolescents with Asperger's or Autism Spectrum Disorder I am one of the few providers in BC with extensive experience working with young adults and adults with autism and Asperger’s Disorder / Syndrome.
 As a matter of fact, over the past twenty years more and more of my practice has focused on working with young adults and family,social, school or work-place issues.
 This includes social coaching, work-place evaluations, intervention planning and family consultations.
 I see numerous couples where one or both members have or suspect they have ASD.
 I also complete comprehensive diagnostic evaluations of adult Aspergers for ASD.
 These assessments are often used for disability tax credits, qualifying for different types of disability support programs, or qualifying for accommodations and support services in school, university of the workplace.

 Please be aware I am unable to to provide assessment services with a good reason for the assessment.
 Sometimes individuals simply want to have a diagnosis because “I want to know.”
 Such an assessment is inappropriate.
 There needs to be issues, behaviours, symptoms or problems that such an assessment can likely help with.
 Often this is clarified by your family doctor who sends a note for referral.
 If you have been seen by other doctors who have provided a different diagnosis, I need to have those records available to me.
 These can usually be obtained simply by asking your medical provider.
 Most of the time I will request you see a medical doctor to rule out other plausible symptoms for your concerns.

 Services for Autism and Asperger's Disorder / Syndrome